rctay/sublime-text-buildview/README.md

 ## Output scrolling

 The plugin can scroll the output to the top, bottom, or the position before the current build was launched.
-(The default is to scroll to the bottom.)
 This can be specified by triggering the Command Palette in *any* view (view with build output or with source code) in the window, and selecting one of